 - Staff at detention centers

-- Paid or volunteer member of an organized fire department
+- A paid or volunteer member of an organized fire department

-- Paid or volunteer rescue squad personnel affiliated with the Division of Emergency Management or of the Department of Military Affairs
+- Paid or volunteer rescue squad personnel affiliated with the Kentucky Emergency Management division or the Kentucky Department of Military Affairs

 - Security in residential treatment centers

 - A transportation officer providing inmate transportation